SOMPODDA/DA102-Deforestation-Exploration-Project-II/README.md

 # DA102.3-Deforestation-Exploration

-ForestQuery, a non-profit organization, on a mission to reduce deforestation For this project, you will step into the role of a data analyst for ForestQuery, a non-profit organization, on a mission to reduce deforestation around the world and raises awareness about this important environmental topic.
+For this project, you will step into the role of a data analyst for ForestQuery, a non-profit organization, on a mission to reduce deforestation around the world and raises awareness about this important environmental topic.
 In order to process and analyze data in more efficient ways.